-There’s nothing more pure than traveling with your senses wide open.
+There’s nothing more authentic than traveling with your senses wide open.

 I prefer to ask the locals instead of carrying a map.

-Well, these are just a few things that label me as a “no plans” person, the truth is that I’m not always stuck to them as long as my experience is not altered by “must do’s” and my time limited by a calendar.
-I guess that’s just who I am – a traveler without plans and I am not planning to change this !
+Well, these are just a few things that label me as a “no plans” person.
+The truth is that I’m not always stuck to them as long as my experience is not altered by “must do’s” and my time limited by a calendar.
+I guess that’s just who I am – a traveler without plans and I have no plans to change this :)!